2017 Summed Up in 10 Revealing Data Viz and Infographics

-Why we love it: This infograph is more about the viz than it is about the data.
+Why we love it: This infographic is more about the viz than it is about the data.
 Sure, there’s only one piece of data presented, but it’s how this statistic is visualized that makes this data viz so powerful.
-The creative theme of ‘iceberg’, given the topic of the data viz, is incredibly poingnant too.
+The creative theme of ‘iceberg’, given the topic of the data viz, is incredibly poignant too.

 The #MeToo movement brought more attention to the cause of sexual harassment and assault than anything else.
 This hashtag brought together people from all over the world.
 Click the heading to explore this detailed article dotted with data viz to learn more about the movement, and exactly how big it is.

-Well, we’ve all deamt about it, haven’t we?
+Well, we’ve all dreamt about it, haven’t we?
 Being a huge rockstar.
 No?
 Just me?
-Well, regardless, the odds aren’t exactly in our favour.
-Or anyone’s favour.
+Well, regardless, the odds aren’t exactly in our favor.
+Or anyone’s favor.
 Well, we knew that, but now, thanks to this data viz, we know exactly how much.
 Which is… great.
 I think…

 If you’ve ever thought that where someone is from dictates how they’re treated when they go overseas, you’re probably right.
-It’s a sad reality in our world – and even though we can’t see borders, borders are exactly what determine whether person with Visa A is treated fairer, or worse, than person with Visa B. Learn more by clicking the link.
+It’s a sad reality in our world – and even though we can’t see borders, borders are exactly what determines whether a person with Visa A is treated fairer, or worse, than a person with Visa B. Learn more by clicking the link.

 Why we love it: This is another great example of another no-fuss presentation of data – getting straight to the point without sacrificing beautiful, streamlined data.
-In addition, the data is well-placed in the article, making for a easy read.
-Again, users can scroll to unveil new focusses in the data set as supporting text guides them through the experience.
+In addition, the data is well-placed in the article, making for an easy read.
+Again, users can scroll to unveil a new focus in the data set as supporting text guides them through the experience.
 You can also hover over any country to get more stats and their overall ranking.

-Well, if you paid attention to the media of late, you’ll know it’s no secret women don’t earn the same as a men in most countries around the world.
-This infographic not only details this pay gap, but variables that affect a female’s ‘worth’ in employment.
+Well, if you paid attention to the media of late, you’ll know it’s no secret women don’t earn the same as men in most countries around the world.
+This infographic not only details this pay gap but variables that affect a female’s ‘worth’ in employment.

-It’s not an easy to topic to talk about, so we’re going to leave it at this: this lengthy, incredibly informative article from The Washington Post uses great data viz to highlight many facts and figures surrounding mass shootings in the U.S over a 50-year time-period.
+It’s not an easy topic to talk about, so we’re going to leave it at this: this lengthy, incredibly informative article from The Washington Post uses great data viz to highlight many facts and figures surrounding mass shootings in the U.S over a 50-year time period.
 Data includes information on victims, sites, killers, and weapons used – so please be aware that this content may upset viewers.
-A haunting but timely piece for 2017 given the U.S.’s largest ever mass shooting occurred last year.
+A haunting but timely piece for 2017 given the U.S.’s largest-ever mass shooting occurred last year.